This is how to do a cleanse from a functional medicine perspective. Sane. Grounded. Safe. Read the sister post to this, Detox Phases 1, 2, and 3.

 - Dysbiosis.
 If you wonder if you have dysbiosis, you can take a stool test prior.
 Tailor your detox to knock down bad microbes and build up good ones.
 Best test: GI Map.

 - Detox capacity.
 What is the status of your body’s master antioxidant glutathione?
 Your levels of B vitamins?
 Your oxidative stress?
 Your detox pathways?
-Target your detox supplements and foods more accurately.
-Best bet: Organix.
+Test these things with organic acids and blood work before embarking on a detox program.